Today we will see the difference between the hard disk and the SSD storage in a computer and conclude which type of storage is best.

 By considering storage capacity, SSD will never beat, not even reach the storage level of a Hard Disk.

-The available storage variations of an SSD is 32GB, 64GB, 128GB, 256GB, 512GB, 1TB, 2TB, and 4TB.
+The available storage variations of an SSD are 32GB, 64GB, 128GB, 256GB, 512GB, 1TB, 2TB, and 4TB.
 This (4TB) is the maximum SSD storage till today.
 The maximum Hard disk storage is 14TB and the storage variations are from 256GB.